servicetitan/Stl.Fusion.Samples/docs/tutorial/Part11.md

     }
 ```

-The Session class in itself is very simple, it stores a string Id value (inside a Symbol) and it also specifies how it should be serialized and how should we compare it to other session objects.
+The `Session` class in itself is very simple, it stores a single `Symbol Id` value. `Symbol` is a struct storing a string with its cached `HashCode`, its only role is to speedup dictionary lookups when it's used.
+Besides that, `Session` overrides equality - they're compared by `Id`.

 ```cs --editable false
 [DataContract]